-As integrative medicine expert, Gary Kaplan, DO, told MindBodyGreen, "Brain fog is characterized by cognitive impairments to memory, attention, executive function, and the speed of cognitive processing."
+As Dr. Gary Kaplan told MindBodyGreen, "Brain fog is characterized by cognitive impairments to memory, attention, executive function, and the speed of cognitive processing."
 Though brain fog is not technically a medical condition, it can be symptomatic of some underlying condition that Kaplan says might range from "poor nutrition or illness to undiagnosed food sensitivities or sleep deprivation."
 Poor nutrition?
 We've been there, and some of our favorite junk foods might contribute to a sluggish state.

 Keep reading to see the five types of foods and drinks associated with brain fog.

 Sorry, bacon: America's favorite breakfast protein won't cut it.
 "Sodium nitrite, sodium nitrate, and sodium/potassium benzoate are salts added to processed foods, particularly meats, to preserve freshness," Kaplan writes.
 They are approved by the FDA, although "a large number of health complaints have been reported by consumers: among them skin issues, respiratory problems, headaches, dizziness, and brain fog."
 Try making one of these easy and brain fog–banishing breakfast recipes instead.